ibm-cloud-docs/cloud-object-storage/onerate.md

 #  Choosing a One Rate plan
 {: #onerate}

-Workloads that involve consistently high volumes of data egress, such as media servers, can benefit from using a One Rate plan.
+The One Rate plan offers a predictable cost of ownership with an all-inclusive flat monthly charge ($/GB/month) that includes capacity, and built-in allowances for outbound bandwidth and operational requests.
+The One Rate plan is best suited for active workloads with large amounts of outbound bandwidth relative to storage capacity.
 {: shortdesc}

+The built-in allowances for outbound bandwidth and operational requests (Class A, Class B) depend on the monthly stored capacity.
+There is no data retrieval charge.
+The One Rate plan has four pricing regions: North America, Europe, South America, and Asia Pacific.
+Furthermore, the plan aggregates billing metrics (storage capacity, outbound bandwidth and operational requests) across multiple instances within the One Rate pricing region for determining the allowances (the higher the aggregated storage capacity within a region, the higher the allowances for outbound bandwidth and operational requests for that region).

 ## Why use a One Rate plan?
 {: #onerate-why}

-- One-Rate plans provide account-level billing that aggregates storage capacity across service instances by region.
+- One Rate plans provide account-level billing that aggregates storage capacity across service instances by region.
 - A flat capacity rate with built-in allowances for data access and egress offers a more predictable cost regardless of fluctuating usage patterns.

 ## What is One Rate?